Cally Jane Beech Strips Naked To Show Off Baby Bump

 Happy in her skin

-Cally Jane, despite striping naked she misses her old body citing that she had missed her waistline.
+Cally Jane, despite stripping naked, said she misses her old body citing that she had missed her waistline.
 She showed off her fit incredulous pre-baby body to her followers on Instagram in a racy swimsuit.
-She has however shown that she does love her body and its new changes
+She has, however, shown that she does love her body and its new changes

 I do miss the summer sun ☀️ ….and my waist line ????????????